 The Hammonator Model 1 amp is a simplified version of the Hammonator 2RVT circuit.
 Builders can start with the Model 1 circuit and easily add the Model 2RVT Vibrato/Tremolo circuitry at a later date.

 There are a few unique features in this amp, and some slight deviations from the aforementioned simplicity goal.
-An optional fluorescent EM87/6HU6 "magic eye" tube (EM87 in action) is used for an output level meter, it is fun to stare at while playing.
-The EM87 uses a peak reading circuit that was inspired by this design then modified somewhat.
+An optional fluorescent 6HU6/EM87 "magic eye" tube is used for an output level meter, it is fun to stare at while playing and makes great eye candy for the amp.
+The 6HU6/EM87 uses a peak reading circuit that was inspired by this design, the circuit was modified to produce a wider range of motion.
 There is a reverb send control (Dwell) that can be used to expand the variety of reverb sounds.
 Most Fender amps send only a full-strength signal to the reverb spring.
 By turning the reverb send signal down a bit, a less "clangy" and more "spacey" reverb sound results.

 The Hammonator also features a negative feedback control.
 With the feedback control turned all the way to the left (max negative feedback), the amp compresses the signal and the waveform peaks are reduced.
 With the feedback control turned all the way to the right, the sound is louder and less compressed and approaches that of the popular Fender Tweed Deluxe (5E3) amps.
 The feedback control could also be called "Clarity", "Gain" or "Presence".